London Road Fire Station, Nottingham

 - RICS East Midlands 2017 - Regeneration

-The building accommodates 3 fire engines plus all necessary support facilities including office space and the main emergency control facility for Nottingham.
-Sustainable features incorporated in the building include photovoltaics on the roof and a connection to the district heating system; together these features exceed the local authority requirement for 10% of the building’s energy demand to come from renewable sources.
+The building accommodates three fire engines plus all necessary support facilities including office space and the main emergency control facility for Nottingham.
+Sustainable features that were incorporated in the building include solar panels on the roof and a connection to the district heating system - together these features exceed the local authority requirement for 10% of the building’s energy demand to come from renewable sources.

 Related Civic Buildings